Sunday Worship ~ 10:30 AM

 A Prelude and Postlude Usually played on the organ, this music begins our service by bringing us into a quiet space, and ends our service by sending us out into the world with joy and energy.

-A Call to Worship, and a Prayer of Approach which gather us together and open our spirits to God’s Spirit in our midst.
+An Opening Prayer which gathers us together and opens our spirits to God’s Spirit in our midst.

-Scripture Readings Usually from both the Older and Newer Testaments of the Bible, and usually one of these is dramatized.
+Scripture Readings, from one or both of the Older and Newer Testaments of the Bible.

 A Sermon A fifteen minute (or so) reflection on the meaning of the scripture reading and its message for our lives today.